NGC 1380: Globular clusters

 It is estimated that there are 555±33 globular clusters in NGC 1380.
 There are two district populations of globular clusters, one red and one blue.
 The blue globular clusters have similar color and magnitude as the globular clusters in the halo of the Milky Way, but have a flatter surface density profile.
 The red globular clusters form the majority of the globular clusters of the galaxy.
 They have similar distribution to the stellar disk of NGC 1380 and have slightly higher metallicity than the globular clusters in the Milky Way, and are associated with the bulge of the galaxy.
-Based on their size, there are three star cluster populations, the typical globular clusters, with effective radius under 3 kpc, the diffuse star clusters, with effective radius circa 5 kpc, and the faint fuzzy clusters, with effective radius over 8 kpc.
+Based on their size, there are three star cluster populations, the typical globular clusters, with effective radius under 3 pc, the diffuse star clusters, with effective radius circa 5 pc, and the faint fuzzy clusters, with effective radius over 8 pc.
 The typical globular clusters are closer to the nucleus than the diffuse star clusters.

 Environment

 NGC 1380 lies in the central part of the Fornax Cluster, 35 arcminutes northwest of the large elliptical galaxy NGC 1399.
 In the same field of view lie the galaxies NGC 1380A, NGC 1379, NGC 1381, NGC 1382, and NGC 1387.
-NGC 1380 lies 2 degrees north-northeast of Chi2 Fornacis and because of its high surface brightness can be spotted with a five inch telescope even from bright suburban skies.
-One supernova has been detected in NGC 1380, SN 1992A, a type Ia supernova with peak magnitude of 12.8.
+NGC 1380 lies 2 degrees north-northeast of χ2 Fornacis and because of its high surface brightness can be spotted with a five inch telescope even from bright suburban skies.